laamaa/m8c/README.md

 ### Device Not Found

 * The program starts but shows "No M8 device found":
     - Ensure your M8 or Teensy is connected via USB
-  - Check that the headless firmware is properly installed
+        - If using a Teensy, check that the headless firmware is properly installed
     - Try running with `--list` to see detected devices
     - On Linux, verify USB permissions (see permission issues above)

 ### Audio Issues

 * No audio output:
     - Check that audio routing is enabled (F12)
     - Verify audio device selection in config
     - On macOS, ensure microphone permission is granted